Project Y (film): Production

 In August 2024, Han So-hee and Jeon Jong-seo confirmed their appearance in the film through Instagram post.
 In January 2025, it was confirmed by their respective agencies that Kim Shin-rok, and Kim Sung-cheol has joined the cast.

+Original soundtrack

+The original soundtrack of the film was released on January 21, 2026.
+The digital album contains 6 vocal songs and 31 score tracks.